Confusion Matrix in Machine Learning Using Python with Example

 False Positive

 This is the case where the predicted value is true, but the actual value is false.
-Here, the model predicted that the patient had cancer, but in reality, the patient doesn’t have cancer.
+Here, the model predicted that the patient had cancer, but in reality, the patient didn’t have cancer.
 This is also known as Type 1 Error.

 True Negative